Irene Morgan: U.S. Supreme Court case

 The U.S. Supreme Court ruled 6–1 in 1946 that Virginia's state law enforcing segregation on interstate buses was unconstitutional.
 Hastie and Marshall used an innovative strategy to brief and argue the case.
-Instead of relying upon the Equal Protection clause of the 14th Amendment, they argued successfully that segregation on interstate travel violated the Interstate Commerce Clause of the U.S. Constitution.
+Instead of relying upon the Equal Protection Clause of the Fourteenth Amendment, they argued successfully that segregation on interstate travel violated the Interstate Commerce Clause of the U.S. Constitution.

 "If something happens to you which is wrong, the best thing to do is have it corrected in the best way you can," said Morgan.
 "The best thing for me to do was to go to the Supreme Court."

 In 1960, in Boynton v.
 Virginia, the Supreme Court extended the Morgan ruling to bus terminals used in interstate bus service.
 African Americans continued to be ejected or arrested when they tried to integrate such facilities, as Southern states refused to obey Morgan v.
 Virginia.
 They staged numerous non-violent demonstrations using interstate buses and bus terminals, such as the Freedom Rides of 1961.
 White Southerners attacked the Freedom Riders, attracting renewed national media attention to the South's Jim Crow system.